nhtlongcs/cassava-leaf-disease-classification/README.md

 ![rank](img/ranking.JPG)

-Our score is at the top 8% (Bronze Medal) among 3900 teams.
+Our score is in the top 8% (Bronze Medal) among 3900 teams.